The total gain or loss (as a percentage) that an investment realises over a given time period.

 The institution in the European Union responsible for setting monetary policy for all European Union countries that use the euro.

-Purchase of shares without entitlement to current dividends.
+Purchase of shares without entitlement to the most recently announced dividend.

 Financial Conduct Authority (FCA)

 The UK’s main financial services regulatory body.
-It is an independent non-government organisation.
+It is an independent non-government organisation and is funded by annual fees from authorised firms from within the financial services industry.

 Investments that obligate the borrower to pay the owner interest during the term of the loan and to return the principal when the loan matures.
 Bonds are an example of fixed-income securities.